-The SSC and proprietors ensure that all governors and trustees receive appropriate safeguarding (including online) training at induction.
-This will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place here are effective and support the delivery of a robust whole school approach to safeguarding.
+Governor and Trustee training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
 This training is regularly updated, at least annually and whenever updates occur.
-Governor training is recorded on the safeguarding training log and reported half-termly to the SSC.
+Governor training is recorded on the safeguarding training log and reported half-termly to the SSC and the Trust.